 Who are buddy dogs?Buddy dogs are dogs that have been given a career change because life as a guide dog wasn’t quite right for them.
 This means they may have health or behavioural difficulties such as a skin condition, anxiety or problems with their joints.
 If they do, we’ll give you the right support to manage it but remember that no dog is ‘perfect’.

-What's life like with a buddy dog?Pets as therapy, and buddy dogs specifically, can be a huge benefit to your child and family, but they also need plenty of care and commitment throughout their lives – typically around 10-14 years.
+What's life like with a buddy dog?Buddy dogs can be a huge benefit to your child and family, but they also need plenty of care and commitment throughout their lives – typically around 10-14 years.
 It’s also worth thinking about whether you’ll have the energy to look after a big dog.

 How long does it take to get a buddy dog?The time it takes to be matched and paired up with a buddy dog depends on the circumstances of each child and their family – and whether we have the right dog available, of course.